 1. Do you have this cash flow problem?

 Most companies pay their vendors on net-30 terms.
-This gives the company up to 30 days (varies) to pay their invoices.
+This arrangement gives the company up to 30 days (varies) to pay their invoices.
 Vendors can invoice only after completing the work.
 Consequently, you must cover all business expenses while doing the investigation and waiting for payment.

 Waiting for payment is not a problem for private investigators or security companies with a good cash reserve.
 They can use the cash reserve to pay for expenses while waiting for the client to pay their invoices.